 - View Comparison Chart Showing Transfer Schools Offering Exercise Science, Kinesiology & Related Majors in a 50-Mile Radius of MC Rockville (PDF, ) .

+Exercise science professionals lead, instruct, and motivate individuals or groups in exercise activities, including cardiovascular, strength training, and flexibility exercise.
 Related careers include personal trainer/manager, group fitness instructor/manager, fitness specialist—corporate fitness, general manager—commercial fitness, and wellness director.

 - Career Outlook for Fitness Trainers and Instructorsnew window: Information from the Bureau of Labor Statistics.

 - MC Career Services: Planning and support for MC students and alumni.

 - Career Coach: Explore hundreds of potential careers and job possibilities.

 A suggested Exercise Science course sequence for full-time students follows.

 All students should review the advising guide and consult an advisor.
 Most courses have either assessment levels that must be met or prerequisites (courses that must be taken first).
 Part-time students and those who need to meet assessment levels or take prerequisite courses will take longer to complete a degree.
 An advisor will help make sure you are taking your courses in the right order.

 All degree-seeking students must take a central group of General Education courses in English, mathematics, arts, behavioral and social sciences, humanities, and science.
 These courses are included in the suggested course sequence below.